coq-tactician/coq-tactician-api/README.md

 a number of executables.
 Available executables are as follows (use the `--help` flag for each executable to learn about all the options).

-- `pytact-check <dataset-root>`: Run sanity checks on a dataset and print some statistics
+- `pytact-check [-h] [--jobs JOBS] [--quick] [--verbose VERBOSE] dir` Run sanity checks on a dataset and print some statistics.
+- `pytact-visualize [-h] [--port PORT] [--hostname HOSTNAME] [--dev] dataset`:
-- `pytact-visualize <dataset-root>`: Start an interactive server that visualizes a dataset
+   Start an interactive server that visualizes a dataset.
-- `pytact-server [--tcp <port>] [graph | text]`: A dummy example server that provides tactic predictions to Tactician's `synth` tactic inside of Coq.
-To learn how to interface Coq and Tactician with this server, see the sections below.
+- `pytact-server [-h] [--tcp TCP] [--record RECORD_FILE] {graph,text}`
+  Example python server capable of communicating with Coq through Tactician's 'synth' tactic To learn how to interface Coq and Tactician with this server, see the sections below.
+- `pytact-oracle [-h] [--tcp PORT] [--record RECORD_FILE] {graph,text} dataset`
+  A tactic prediction server acting as an oracle, retrieving it's information from a dataset
+- `pytact-fake-coq [-h] (--tcp TCP_LOCATION | --stdin EXECUTABLE) data`
+  A fake Coq client that connects to a prediction server and feeds it a stream of previously recorded messages.
 - `pytact-prover`: A dummy example client that interfaces with Coq and Tactician for reinforcement-learning-style communication.
 To learn how to interface Coq and Tactician with this client, see the sections below.